amema42/minishell/README.md

-#Minishell
+# Minishell
-Here's a detailed technical documentation and analysis of the `minishell` project, focusing on its structure and key components such as the parser, lexer,  builtins, redirections, pipes, exit status, and leak checks.
+MiniShell is a simple UNIX shell implementation written in C. It supports basic shell functionalities including command execution, built-in commands, input parsing, and more.
+This project serves as a foundational example of how a shell works at a low level.
+Here's a detailed technical documentation and analysis of the `minishell` project, focusing on its structure and key components such as the parser, lexer,  builtins, redirections, pipes, exit status, and ofc - leak checks.

 ## Project Structure
 ```
 minishell/
+├── Makefile
+├── README.md (this documentation file)
-├── includes/       # Header files
+├── includes/
+│   ├── builtin.h
+│   ├── executor.h
+│   ├── mini_shell.h
+│   ├── parser.h
+│   ├── structure.h
+│   ├── utils.h
+│   ├── visual.h
-├── lib/            # Libraries (libft and ft_printf)
+├── lib/
+│   └── libft/
+│       ├── Makefile
+│       ├── *.c
+│       ├── libft.h
-├── src/            # Source files
+├── src/
-│   ├── builtin/    # Builtin commands
+│   ├── builtin/
+│   │   ├── *.c
-│   ├── executor/   # Command execution
+│   ├── executor/
+│   │   ├── *.c
-│   ├── parser/     # Parsing and lexing
+│   ├── parser/
+│   │   ├── *.c
-│   └── utils/      # Utility functions
+│   ├── utils/
-├── Makefile        # Build script
-└── README.md       # Project documentation (this file)
+│   │   ├── *.c
+│   ├── visual/
+│   │   ├── *.c
 ```

 ## Key Components